Why Migrate?

 Your backend fetches data based on our periodic sync-finished webhook (no matter if something changed) | Kombo notifies you of data changes via a webhook, and you fetch data only when needed |

-This happens on a schedule (e.g. every 5 min) | We notify you as soon as changes happen (within seconds) |
+This happens on the sync’s schedule (e.g. every 3h) | We notify you when data changes (either after a sync or when we received a webhook) |

 Always fetching all data or deltas based on time range | Fetch only if the change affects the models you care about + all data once every 7 days |